 Contrary to popular belief we have been making soil since 2010.
 Unfortunately people like to talk, and well they like to say that we jumped into this with a stolen recipe, or we just made this up out of thin air.
 That couldn't be further from the truth.
 We've been doing no-till since before it was cool.
 We started doing no-till outdoors many years ago, and finally brought it indoors a few years later.
 Our current soil was first tested in 2011.
 We have pictures of rows of containers with different blends in each row to test the quality of each different soil blend.
 There have been some changes since those first tests, but the basic blend has been the same for 2013-2014.

 This is not "mold", it is fungal hyphae covering the soil.
-We have tried to make our soil fungally dominate, and this is the result of that.
 It is a very good thing to see this in your bags or totes of soil.
 It means we did our job right.
 Rest assured that there is nothing wrong with the soil, and that your plants will thank you for this choice.

 New growers don't realize that fungus gnats will develop in most organic soils.
 It is up to you to maintain proper ipm protocols to combat this.
 Our bags are contam free, and gnats are not included with your purchase. :)

 The number one thing we see when this happens is a non-filtered water source.
 Make sure that your water source is using a sediment and carbon filter.
 Once this has been changed most everyone's issues have resolved.
 If you are still having issues you can contact us for further help.